-Africa Eats’ recipe is one cup venture capital fund, one cup business accelerator, and two heaping teaspoons of Berkshire Hathaway.
+Africa Eats’ recipe is one cup venture capital fund, two cups business accelerator, and three heaping teaspoons of Berkshire Hathaway.
 Add in two dozen fast-growing, homegrown, bottom-up for-profit solutions to hunger and poverty across Africa.
 Stir vigorously.
 Feeds billions.

 This isn’t some old family recipe.
 Neither is it the common way these things are done.
 But after looking at all the alternative structures, it seems the solution Africa has been waiting for.